 B.A. in International Studies

 Students seeking a baccalaureate degree with a thorough grounding in European/ American history, political science and foreign languages --- coupled with greater flexibility in their undergraduate studies --- should consider the Bachelor of Arts (B.A.) in International Studies.
-The degree is offered through the School of History, Political and International Studies, a multidisciplinary school integrating economics, geography, history, international studies, language and political science in its undergraduate offerings.
+The degree is offered through the School of Criminal Justice, Political Science and International Studies, a multidisciplinary school.

 INTERNSHIPS AND CO-OPERATIVE EDUCATION: PAVING THE WAY TO THE FUTURE

 The school encourages internships and co-operative education programs for its undergraduates.
 Students have had internship and co-op opportunities with many multinational corporations, law firms, the United Nations and various consulates located in New York City.
 Students have also interned with Amnesty International in Chile and Ghana.

 Additionally, students have the opportunity to study at The Washington Center in Washington, D.C.
 The Washington Center offers internships matching the student's area of interest --- justice, defense, foreign affairs and private interest advocacy.
 Interns attend at least two breakfasts at the U.S. Capitol with an influential leader or policy maker.
 They also participate in an academic course one evening a week and attend an afternoon speaker series featuring experts in a diverse set of issues of national importance.

 The student/faculty ratio is 19:1, and the average class size for majors is 14.